FAQs - Elections

 Can I raise campaign funds from donations to offset electoral expenses?

 Yes, you can raise funds from donations to help offset your campaign expenses.
-There is very specific legislation about donations and expenses which you need to abide by.
+There's very specific legislation about donations and expenses which you need to abide by.

 How much can I spend on my campaign?